-Kenya is a key strategic and trading partner of Uganda with a trade volume of approximately 1.2bn USD.
+Kenya is a key strategic and trading partner of Uganda with a trading volume of approximately 1.2bn USD.
 Kenya is Uganda’s gateway to the sea.

-Conveying a message of gratitude to the Republic of Kenya for hosting this meeting, Uganda's head of delegation, Amb.
+Conveying a message of gratitude to the Republic of Kenya for hosting this meeting, Uganda's head of the delegation, Amb.
 Isaac Ssebulime Ag.
-Director Regional Co-operation at the Ministry of Foreign Affairs, thanked his counterpart for the warm reception accorded to him the entire Delegation.
+Director Regional Co-operation at the Ministry of Foreign Affairs thanked his counterpart for the warm reception accorded to him the entire Delegation.

 Amb.
-Ssebulime further reiterated that Uganda's aim of engaging in this process is to ultimately agree on decisions that will positively impact on the lives and livelihoods of both our peoples for a continued future of shared prosperity; shared growth; peace, security and stability; deeper engagement.
+Sublime further reiterated that Uganda's aim of engaging in this process is to ultimately agree on decisions that will positively impact on the lives and livelihoods of both our peoples for a continued future of shared prosperity; shared growth; peace, security, and stability; deeper engagement.

-Key critical issues, this Joint Permanent Commission will addressed ;
+Key critical issues, this Joint Permanent Commission will be addressed ;

-3) Ensure the timely implementation of all areas that have been agreed upon through an effective coordination and implementation mechanism.
+- Ensure the timely implementation of all areas that have been agreed upon through effective coordination and implementation mechanism.

-The Joint Permanent Commission will deliberate on enhacing cooperation between both countries in priority sector areas of;
+The Joint Permanent Commission will deliberate on enhancing cooperation between both countries in priority sector areas of;